Annuity.org partners with outside experts to ensure we are providing accurate financial content.

 Put simply, if you follow the rules outlined in Section 1035, you can take advantage of the tax benefits and the carryover of the cost basis of your existing annuity to the new contract.
 The cost basis is the principal amount of your annuity — the original purchase price of your contract, either as a lump sum or as regular premium payments.

-So if, for example, you purchased your original annuity with $100,000, you retain the $100,000 principal in the new contract, regardless of the current value of the original annuity.
+For example, you purchased your original annuity with $100,000, you retain the $100,000 principal in the new contract, regardless of the current value of the original annuity.

 And if you used after-tax dollars to buy your annuity, you would not have to pay taxes on any of the $100,000 principal that was transferred to your new contract when you withdraw the funds.